Recovering Risk-Neutral Moments from Options: Spanning and joint dependence in multi-asset markets

 It is of great interest to generalize the projection approach to higher dimensions.
-For example, the risk-premium of an individual return can often be related to its risk-neutral covariance with the market return (see Example \ref{exmp:correlation}).
-The key challenge is that the claim paying $S_{1,T} S_{2,T}$ is not traded; hence $\Expect_t^Q (S_{1,T} S_{2,T})$ needs to be identified from tradable options.
+For example, the risk premium of an individual return can often be related to its risk-neutral covariance with the market return (see Example~\ref{exmp:correlation}).
+The key challenge is that the claim paying $S_{1,T} S_{2,T}$ is not traded, so $\Expect_t^Q (S_{1,T} S_{2,T})$ must be estimated from tradable options.